ACC Honors Program - Celebrate curiosity

 Student Spotlights

-Chemistry major Amber Traylor is a recipient of the 2023 Jack Kent Cooke Foundation Scholarship, one of the most competitive transfer scholarships in the nation.
+Honors Chemistry major and YCS Fellow Amber Traylor is a recipient of the 2023 Jack Kent Cooke Foundation Scholarship, one of the most competitive transfer scholarships in the nation.
 Amber is one of 60 community college students who will receive up to $55,000 a year to fund the completion of her undergraduate education.
+She will attend Rutgers University in Fall 2023.

 Artwork by Reynaldo Alaniz, Chloe Blodgett, Sahara Bond, Dianne Spelce, Juliette Nickle and Yen Yu Lien has been selected for inclusion in the 2023 Texas Association of Schools of Art Artovation, a statewide art competition open to community college and university students.